kaskaCzubak/car_dealership_management_system_REST/README.md

 ## Security Considerations🔒

-The implementation of security in this project is at a very basic level and is not intended to be used in a production environment.
+The configuration of Spring Security here is greatly simplified to show an understanding of security mechanisms and is not intended to be used in a production environment.
 The current security setup uses session-based authentication with cookies, which is stateful, while RESTful applications are inherently stateless.
 This implementation serves as a conceptual introduction to Spring Security and demonstrates basic ideas of authentication and authorization.
+It’s an easier approach compared to token-based authentication but less secure and scalable.

 I am ready to further develop this skill and gain more knowledge in professional settings to implement more secure and scalable security solutions.